VideoCurio/nixos-configuration/README.md

    Enter your choice (1-20): 3
    Choose your time zone (Europe/Paris):
    Choose your username: nixos
-   Choose your machine hostname (NixCOSMIC): EVAUnit02 AMD GPU detected, would like to install it ? (y/n): y Enabling AMD GPU...
+   Choose your machine hostname (curios): EVAUnit02 AMD GPU detected, would like to install it ? (y/n): y Enabling AMD GPU...
    Partitioning disk /dev/nvme0n1 ?
 All data will be ERASED (y/n): y